Nunie123/data_engineering_on_gcp_book/ch_10_infrastructure_as_code.md

 // This "resource block" configures the specific infrastructure you wish to deploy resource "google_storage_bucket" "de-book-terraform-test" {
-    name = "de-book-terraform-test-1234567654321"   # This is the name of the bucket to be created location = "US"
+    name = "de-book-terraform-test-1234567654321"   // This is the name of the bucket to be created location = "US"
-    force_destroy = false   # This setting prevents us from deleting a bucket if there are files within storage_class = "STANDARD"
+    force_destroy = false   // This setting prevents us from deleting a bucket if there are files within storage_class = "STANDARD"
 }
 ```
+You can view how to create additional types of resource blocks [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs).

 This code allows us to create a bucket called "de-book-terraform-test-1234567654321".
 While the above code only creates a single resource (a GCS bucket), we can add as many resource blocks as we need to this file to define all the infrastructure we need.
 We'll show this in the **Updating your Infrastructure** section, below.